Ogunfool/TimeseriesDataForecasting/README.md

 # Timeseries-Data-Analysis-and-Forecasting
-This repo contains machine learning models for time series data forecasting which includes:
-The single output-multi-step forecast
+This repo contains machine learning models for time series data forecasting which includes:// The single output-multi-step forecast
 The multi-output-single-step forecast
 And single-output-single-step forecast